Elderly drivers caused 14% of Japan's fatal car accidents in 2019, falling from record high | The Japan Times

-Despite the fall, the figure is still considered to be a reason for concern given the nation’s rapidly graying population.
-The number of deadly crashes caused by the elderly dropped by 59 from 2018’s figure, according to the National Police Agency.
+Despite the fall, the figure is still considered worryingly high given the nation’s rapidly graying population.
+The number of deadly accidents caused by the elderly dropped by 59 from 2018’s figure, according to the National Police Agency.

-By accident type among the 401 fatal incidents involving elderly drivers, 77 involved collisions with objects such as utility poles and road signs, 67 were collisions with other vehicles when passing, 60 were head-on accidents and 55 involved vehicles veering of the road.
+By accident type among the 401 fatal incidents, 77 involved collisions with objects such as utility poles and road signs, 67 were collisions with other vehicles when passing, 60 were head-on accidents and 55 involved vehicles veering of the road.

 The agency also analyzed the causes of the 385 deadly accidents that did not involve a motorcycle, and among them, 29.9 percent, or 107 cases, were blamed on driver error.
 Of those cases, 14.8 percent, or 53 cases, were caused by errant steering inputs while 7.8 percent, or 28 cases, were caused by mistaking the gas pedal for the brake.